PostHog/posthog.com/contents/handbook/engineering/incidents.md

 <img width="223" alt="status" src="https://github.com/PostHog/posthog.com/assets/4550621/55fb053a-83f4-44c5-ac12-0a5409f4033f" />

 Occasionally it may be desirable to do additional customer communications, such as sending an email to impacted customers or making updates to [the service page](/service-message).
-Comms will organize and write these communications for you, so please let them know if this is needed.
+Words & Pictures will organize and write these communications for you, so please let them know if this is needed.
 Joe is usually the best initial point of contact.

 In the case that we need to update a _specific_ customer, such as when an individual org is causing an incident, we should let them know as soon as possible.
 Use the following guidelines to ensure smooth communication:

 - Ensure you are always contacting the admins of the impacted organization
 - Communication is best done through Zendesk.
-The Comms team can create tickets and handle this for you.
+The Support team can create tickets and handle this for you.
 - Before sending any comms, check with the incident lead.
 Then, share a ticket link in the incident channel.
 - If action is needed, it's better to take that action and inform the user than to ask the user to do it.
 - If you're not able to take the required action, give the user deadlines for the changes they need to do and explain what will happen if they don't meet the deadline.